 Note: Dark Tone, Strong Tone and Soft Tone are supposed to match The Army Painter’s Quickshade “dip” range, though I can’ comment on that as I don’t have their dips for comparison.

 Flesh Wash: A reddish-brown wash for shading caucasian flesh, also useful for shading gold and copper.
 Compared to Reikland Fleshshade, it’s a nuance less reddish and it settles better in the recesses.

 Mid Brown: This was quite a surprise, as it’s an even more reddish brown wash than Flesh Wash.
 It’s much more reddish than it appears on the colour swatch.
 It’s actually pretty close to GW Reikland Fleshshade.
 Compared to other Quickshade Inks, it didn’t settle quite as nicely in the recesses.
 Maybe my bottle wasn’t properly mixed.

 Light Tone: Light Tone is a sepia brown, similar to GW Seraphim Sepia.

-The Effect paints range features a mix of usefull additives and varnishes, as well some specially formulated paints to create special effects like blood, slime and weathering.
+The Effect paints range features a mix of useful additives and varnishes, as well as some specially formulated paints to create special effects like blood, slime and weathering.
 Let’s take a closer look.

 Brush-On Primer: A medium grey paint that can be applied as a primer over bare metal and plastic.
 The consistency of the primer is nice, it goes smoothly on models and doesn’t drip off like some thinner brush-on primers.
 The durability can’t match a spray primer of course.